 Prior to Amherst, Griffith was a four-year member of the field hockey team and was voted as a co-captain and team MVP as a senior at Tufts, where she earned a bachelor of arts in English.
 She was a two-time Longstreth/NFHCA All-Region honoree and was named All-NESCAC Second-Team in 2011.
 Griffith was also chosen to play in the prestigious NFHCA Senior All-Star Game.
 The Jumbos won the 2009 NESCAC Championship and participated in two national Final Fours, finishing as the national runners-up during Griffith’s freshman year in 2008.

 Griffith is originally from Wilmington, DE attending Tower Hill School and is currently the head field hockey coach at DeSales University.
-This is her fifth year on staff with the Amherst Field Hockey Academy.
+This is her sixth year on staff with the Amherst Field Hockey Academy.

 Carly Dudzik • Academy Coach

 A 2012 graduate of Amherst College, Carly Dudzik was a two sport standout and one of the most decorated field hockey players to come through the program at Amherst.
 A four year starting midfielder for the field hockey team, she twice garnered first-team All-America praise, while taking home first-team All Region and All-NESCAC laurels.
 She graduated with a psychology degree and finished her career with 65 points on 21 goals and 23 assists.
 In addition, Carly excelled on the softball diamond earning the conference’s Rookie of the Year and a second-team All-League selection in 2009.

 Carly served as an assistant coach at Denison University in 2012 and returned to Amherst to serve as an assistant coach for the 2013 and 2014 seasons, while earning her Masters in Sports Management from Umass.